Last Updated: 2025-09-22 Mon 15:25

 `----

-Unfortunately the behavior of the program in its present stat is
+Unfortunately the behavior of the program at present is somewhat less

 ,----